NSW Solar Feed In Tariff Information

 Available Feed-in Tariffs

-• Origin Solar Boost 10c for first 14kWh per day and 5c after that.
+• Energy Australia Solar Max: 10c for first 12kWh per day and 5c after that.

-• Engie Solar 12c for first 8kWh per day then 5.5c
+• Engie Solar: 12c for first 8kWh per day and 5.5c after that.

-• Energy Australia Solar Max 10c for first 12kWh per day and 5c after that.
+• AGL Solar Savers: 10c for first 10kWh per day and 5c after that.

-• AGL Solar Savers 10c for first 10kWh per day and 5c after that.
+• Origin Go Solar: 8c for first 14kWh per day and 5c after that.

 Time-Dependent Solar Feed-in Tariffs

-Most solar homes receive a flat “all day” that is the same amount no matter when solar electricity is exported to the grid.
+Most solar homes receive a flat “all day” feed-in tariff that’s the same amount no matter when solar electricity is exported to the grid.
 But electricity retailers can also offer time-dependent feed-in tariffs.
 These offer lower rates for most of the day and higher ones in the late afternoon and evening when wholesale electricity prices are usually higher and solar output is normally low or zero.
 These time-dependent feed-in tariffs can be especially useful for homes with west facing panels, as they produce more power late in the day.
+They can also be potentially useful for households with batteries.

 The draft benchmarks for these tariffs are: